 There is an element of risk involved, but fatality levels are low.
 Those who have had flying lessons in the past might consider looking into this idea soon.
 However, there is a need to fulfill some physical requirements, so it is worth checking with the RAF before starting down that path.

 #2: Chinese Medicine Practitioner

 The Eastern world has a different approach to medicine than the West.
 The techniques are formulas that have been around for thousands of years.
 Indeed, many people turn to alternative practitioners when standard treatment has let them down.

 Click here to learn about some courses you might need to take.
 Once qualified, it makes sense to find work with an established company for a few years.
 That will help you gain lots of experience that will come in handy when you set up a business.

 Everything said in a law court has to be recorded for legal purposes.
 There is usually someone sitting in the room who uses shorthand or a specialist device to take notes quickly.
 At the end of the trial, all that information is handed over to a transcriber who writes it up.
 While you don’t need a law degree to work in that role, many legal students do the job to get experience.

 You will get to see how the courts work, and you might even get to sit in on some critical cases.
 The only requirements are that you can type quickly and have excellent spelling and grammar skills.
 Remember, people don’t tend to talk in a grammatically correct manner.
 That means you might have to rewrite the notes altogether.

 Those three unusual job ideas should have helped to point you in the right direction.
-Presuming none of them seem suitable, you just need to spend some more time looking at alternatives.
+Presuming none seem suitable, you must spend more time looking at alternatives.
 As we said at the beginning of this post, thinking outside of the box will stand you in good stead.
 Nobody wants a boring career.